atifabedeen/MED_Segmentation/README.md

 # MED_Segmentation

 ## Overview
 **MED_Segmentation** is a medical image segmentation pipeline designed for segmenting 3D volumetric data, particularly for Spleen segmentation from MRI images.
-The pipeline implements state-of-the-art deep learning models such as **UNET**, **VNET**, and **UNETR**, and includes steps for data preprocessing, training, evaluation, and uncertainty quantification.
+The pipeline implements deep learning models such as **UNET**, **VNET**, and **UNETR**, and includes steps for data preprocessing, training, evaluation, and uncertainty quantification.

 Key features:
 - Data preprocessing with augmentations